Professor of Economics and Management, Johns Hopkins Carey Business School

 ** Research on the COVID-19 pandemic response **: I co-authored studies on expectations about the duration of lockdowns and people’s compliance, people’s reactions to price surges of essential goods, and the effect of social networks on the adoption of preventative behaviors, and compliance with social distancing measures .
 I also co-organized inter-disciplinary webinars and a joint JHU-LSE online conference on behavioral economics and covid-19 to foster conversations and exchanges of ideas and contribute to informing policymakers.

-Much of my work has implications for organizational and public policy.
-I have been a consultant for the World Bank, the International Labor Organization, the National Marrow Donor Program, and the United Nations Development Program.
+I have been a consultant for the World Bank, the International Labor Organization, the National Marrow Donor Program, the United Nations Development Program, and the World Health Organization.

 I recently served on a National Academies of Sciences, Engineering and Medicine committee on A Fairier and More Equitable, Cost-Effective, and Transparent System of Donor Organ Procurement, Allocation, and Distribution.
 The committee released a report, available here.
 I also contributed to a United Nations report on the social and economic impact of the Zika virus.

 Before joining Hopkins, I was a faculty member at the University of Michigan, Ross School of Business.
-I received my PhD in Economics from the University of Chicago, Department of Economics.
+I received my PhD in Economics from the University of Chicago, Department of Economics, and my Laurea in Economics and Social Disciplines (DES) from Bocconi University in Milan, Italy.

 Expectations, reference points, and compliance with COVID-19 social-distancing measures . (with Guglielmo Briscese, Nicola Lacetera and Mirco Tonin).
 Journal of Behavioral and Experimental Economics, January 2023.